kossiitkgp/KossCTF-2025/cry/gravity-falls-3/README.md

 ![flag](./flag.png)

-Now just this enter this in the flag format.
+Now just enter this in the flag format.